xxnnx/EconomicBotDiscord/README.md

 !status - _look at how many open tickets there are_

 > [!NOTE]
-> New commands added:
-> !shop and !buy
-> Also, when using these commands with different conditions, errors are displayed in the console.
-Also, for each error, the time at which it occurred is shown.
-Over time, with each command in the code the error and its time will be shown
+> What's new in update 0.02v
+> Added creation of Embed in the channel where tickets will appear.
+The accept button is automatically removed after the ticket is accepted